-Choose Skilled and Compassionate Child Support Lawyers
+Skilled & Compassionate Child Support Lawyers

-What is Child Support?
+What Is Child Support?

-An unfortunate economic fact of life is that a family cannot live as cheaply divided as it can together.
-Thus, after a divorce, the standard of living for the entire family is often lowered, and too often the court has to divide a scarcity of resources.
-Even so, both parents have a legal duty to support their child or children, according to their ability to do so.
+Both parents have a legal duty to support their child or children, according to their ability to do so.
 Most jurisdictions have child support guidelines in effect, which provide a formula for calculating child support based on a proportion of each parent’s gross income.
 These guidelines are applied unless one party can show that the application would be unjust and inappropriate for his or her particular case.

 How Are Child Support Payments Established?

 When parents divorce or cease to live together with their children as a family, the courts are usually required to establish, by order, the amount of child support a non-custodial parent must pay.
 As with the issue of child custody, this amount can be reached by agreement or by fighting it out in front of a judge.
-Child support payments, like alimony, will be incorporated into the divorce judgement or provided for in a marital separation agreement.